mmlak-0109/Make-Effective-Data-Visualization/README.md

 ### Feedback #2
 The second person to provide me feedback was Joey, who is a LinkedIn connection and recent graduate of Udaity's Data Analyst Nanodegree Program.
 Here is what he pointed out to me as fixes.

 1. After a quick initial lookthough he said, "I found a bug that the buttons on right side of the "Data Relationships" page keep being highlighted when I clicked on another other one."
 I told him that I had noticed that as well, but that I hadn't been able to find the problem yet.
-He actually found the bug in my cod for me and suggested a fix that might work.
-His suggested fix didn't work, but it was almost what I needed.
-Thanks to his suggestion I was able to find the right fix and could solve the problem.
+He actually found the bug in my code for me and suggested a fix that might work.
+His suggested fix didn't quite work, but thanks to his suggestion I was able to find the right fix and solve the problem.

 2. He took the time to have a more thorough lookthrough later on, and he responded with this: